-On the agenda of the November 24, 2009 meeting of the Urbana Community Development Commission is an Ordinance approving the Analysis of Impediments to Fair Housing Choice for the City of Urbana 2010.
-The Analysis of Impediments to Fair Housing Choice (AI) is required by all jurisdictions receiving either Community Development Block Grant (CDBG) or Home Investment Partnership Act (HOME) funding.
+On the agenda of the December 14, 2009 meeting of the Urbana City Council Committee of the Whole is an Ordinance approving the Analysis of Impediments to Fair Housing Choice for the City of Urbana (FY 2009-2010).
+The Analysis of Impediments to Fair Housing Choice (AI) is required by all jurisdictions receiving either Community Development Block Grant (CDBG) or Home Investment Partnerships Program (HOME) funding.
 The Department of Housing and Urbana Development (HUD) recommends that a jurisdiction update its AI every five (5) years.
-The City's previous AI was completed in 2003.
+The City's previous AI was completed in 2003 and 2004.